 Among the sandstone columns of the Colorado foot-hills stood the lodge of Ta-in-ga-ro (First Falling Thunder).
 Though swift in the chase and brave in battle, he seldom went abroad with neighboring tribes, for he was happy in the society of his wife, Zecana (The Bird).
-To sell beaver and wild sheep-skins he often went with her to a post on the New Mexico frontier, and it was while at this fort that a Spanish trader saw the pretty Zecana, and, determining to win her, sent the Indian on a mission into the heart of the mountains, with a promise that she should rest securely at the settlement until his return.
+He often went with her to a post on the New Mexico frontier to sell beaver and wild sheep-skins.
+While at this fort, a Spanish trader saw the pretty Zecana and, determining to win her, sent the Indian on a mission into the heart of the mountains with a promise that she should rest securely at the settlement until his return.

-On his way Ta-in-ga-ro stopped at the spring in Manitou, and after drinking he cast beads and wampum into the well in oblation to its deity.
-The offering was flung out by the bubbling water, and as he stared, distressed at this unwelcome omen, a picture formed on the surface–the anguished features of Zecana.
+On his way, Ta-in-ga-ro stopped at the spring in Manitou, and after drinking, he cast beads and wampum into the well in oblation to its deity.
+The bubbling water flung out the offering, and as he stared, distressed at this unwelcome omen, a picture formed on the surface–the anguished features of Zecana.

 He ran to his horse, galloped away, and paused neither for rest nor food till he had reached the post.
 The Spaniard was gone.
-Turning, then, to the foot-hills, he urged his jaded horse toward his cabin, and arrived, one bright morning, flushed with joy to see his wife before his door and to hear her singing.
-When he spoke she looked up carelessly and resumed her song.
+Turning, then, to the foot-hills, he urged his tired horse toward his cabin and arrived, one bright morning, flushed with joy to see his wife before his door and to hear her singing.
+When he spoke, she looked up carelessly and resumed her song.
 She did not know him.
 Reason was gone.

-It was his cry of rage and grief, when, from her babbling, Ta-in-ga-ro learned of the Spaniard’s treachery, that brought the wandering mind back for an instant.
+It was his cry of rage and grief when, from her babbling, Ta-in-ga-ro learned of the Spaniard’s betrayal that brought the wandering mind back for an instant.
 Looking at her husband with a strange surprise and pain, she plucked the knife from his belt.
-Before he could realize her purpose she had thrust it into her heart and had fallen dead at his feet.
+Before realizing her purpose, she had thrust it into her heart and had fallen dead at his feet.
 For hours he stood there in stupefaction, but the stolid Indian nature soon resumed its sway.

-Setting his lodge in order and feeding his horse, he wrapped Zecana’s body in a buffalo-skin, and then slept through the night in sheer exhaustion.
-Two nights afterward the Indian stood in the shadow of a room in the trading fort and watched the Spaniard as he lay asleep.
+Setting his lodge in order and feeding his horse, he wrapped Zecana’s body in buffalo skin and then slept through the night in sheer exhaustion.
+Two nights afterward, the Indian stood in the shadow of a room in the trading fort and watched the Spaniard as he lay asleep.
 Nobody knew how he passed the guard.

-Then, loosing the horse, which was plunging and snorting to be rid of his burden, he saw him rush off on the limitless desert, and followed on his own strong steed.
-At first the Spaniard fainted; on recovering he struggled to get free, but his struggles only brought him closer to the ghastly thing before him.
-Noon-day heat covered him with sweat and blood dripped from the wales that the cords cut in his flesh.
+Then, losing the horse, which was plunging and snorting to be rid of his burden, he saw him rush off on the endless desert and followed on his strong steed.
+At first, the Spaniard fainted; he struggled to get free on recovering, but his struggles only brought him closer to the dreadful thing before him.
+Noon-day heat covered him with sweat, and blood dripped from the wales that the cords cut in his flesh.
 At night he froze uncovered in the chill air, and, if for an instant his eyes closed in sleep, a curse, yelled into his ear, awoke him.
-Ta-inga-ro gave him drink from time to time, but never food, and so they rode for days.
-At last hunger overbore his loathing, and sinking his teeth into the dead flesh before him he feasted like a ghoul.
+Ta-inga-ro gave him a drink from time to time but never food, so they rode for days.
+At last, hunger overbore his loathing, and sinking his teeth into the dead flesh before him, he feasted like a ghoul.